 In January 2013, the department convened a public meeting to present an overview of the Silver Springs TMDL and BMAP process.
 The first in a series of public stakeholder BMAP development meetings began in March 2013.
-Representatives from local, regional, state, business, and community interests provided input during the development of the Nitrogen Source Inventory and Loading Tool (NSILT) and
+Representatives from local, regional, state, business, and community interests provided input during the development of the NSILT and BMAP.

-BMAP.
 The BMAP process was structured to achieve cooperation and consensus among a broad range of interested parties.
 The process promoted the engagement of local stakeholders in a coordinated and collaborative manner to address the reductions of loadings of nutrients needed to achieve the Silver Springs Basin TMDL.

 As part of a commitment to enhanced communication between the department and stakeholders, the department participated in the Silver Springs Forum sponsored by the Silver Springs Alliance on May 11, 2013, and in the Springs Festival on April 26, 2014.
 The BMAP Program participated in public workshops sponsored by the department's Division of Recreation and Parks on August 7, 2013, and June 6, 2013.
-These workshops were held by the department to inform the public and receive comment on plans for the renovation of the Silver Springs attraction and its incorporation into the state park system with the subsequent creation of Silver Springs State Park.
+The department held these workshops to inform the public and receive comment on plans for the renovation of the Silver Springs attraction and its incorporation into the state park system with the subsequent creation of Silver Springs State Park.